 When we talk about video games, the most common thing we hear is that a good video game is one that has good gameplay, or good controls, or good mechanics.
 As the resources for our ability to create these video games expand, the definition of what a video game is and what makes it good has suddenly been thrown into a gray area, with games such as Undertale or Life is Strange or any sort of visual novel, which highlights more on a narrative spectrum, become just as prevalent in the gaming world as those without.
-Perhaps this is just a bias of recent trends, as nostalgia and its pandering has typically been a part of human culture in some form no matter the subject, but lately I feel there has been a rise in games that cherish the simplicity of older generations of games and what they offered.
+Perhaps this is just a bias of recent trends, as nostalgia and its pandering has typically been a part of human culture in some form no matter the subject, but lately I feel there has been a rise in games (such as Mortal Manor here) that cherish the simplicity of older generations of games and what they offered.

 Enter Mortal Manor, a game I came across while browsing Steam for upcoming games to review.
 There was nothing particularly eye-catching about it, with the trailer displaying a simple-looking game of adventure and standard RPG elements.
 The design wasn’t flashy and the trailer wasn’t trying to induce me into a feeling of the grand sublime.
 It did what it had to do and that was that.
 I figured it wouldn’t hurt to at least give it a shot.
 It seemed harmless.
 And it is now, after roughly twelve hours spent playing the game and more than a hundred deaths (probably), that I concede to how wrong I was to underestimate it.